7robertodantas/lina/README.md

-# LNPay
+# LINA

 A Lightning Network payment system for smart meters and IoT devices.
 This system enables devices to request Lightning invoices, track consumption, and manage balances through a microservices architecture.

 ## Overview

-LNPay is a distributed system that connects IoT devices (like smart meters) to the Lightning Network for real-time micropayments.
+LINA is a distributed system that connects IoT devices (like smart meters) to the Lightning Network for real-time micropayments.
 Devices publish consumption data via MQTT, and the system manages device balances, creates Lightning invoices, and tracks energy consumption.

 ## Architecture